No seller scrutiny

 No vetting

 No one verifies whether eye drops on Amazon, Walmart or Shopify stores are registered.
-Non-prescription drugs are treated like general merchandise.
+Non-prescription drugs are treated no differently from general merchandise.
 Read why this matters.

 Problem product types